baguirre6/Plant-Diversity-Virus-Effects/README.md

 <h2>Repository Purpose</h2>
-This repository contains the necessary code for analyses and figures of the study described above.
+This repository contains the necessary code for the analyses and figures of this study.

 <h2>Repository Structure and File Summary</h2>